AtelierNum/templates/HTML-CSS-JS/browser_extension_with_icon/README.md

-# Extension executing scripts on selected pages
+# Extension executing code when its button is clicked

 **Level** : ![](https://img.shields.io/badge/Level-Beginner-brightgreen)